Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 1. [Download Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886)

 2. Yet again, we're dealing with BAIN archive folder structures.
-Extract the content of the following folders to your ***Morrowind/Data Files*** directory:
+Extract the contents of the following folders to your ***Morrowind/Data Files*** directory:
 - `00 Core`
 - `01 Hi Res Window Texture Replacer (skip if you decided not to use Intelligent Textures above)`
 - `02 Interior Sunrays`